OwenHan10/embc2026-supplementary-material/README.md

 This repository contains supplementary cohort information and cross-validation split files for the EMBC 2026 paper:

-**Single-Channel Respiratory-Effort Temporal Event Segmentation for Second-Level Central Sleep Apnea Detection**
+**A Temporal Event Segmentation Framework for Second-Level Central Sleep Apnea Detection Using Single-Channel Respiratory Effort Signals**

 ## Overview